Responses of oak seedlings to increased herbivory and drought: a possible trade-off?

 Ann Bot

-Plant and Animal EcoLogy LAb (PAELLA).
-Centro para la Conservación de la Biodiversidad y el Desarrollo Sostenible (CBDS).
-Universidad Politécnica de Madrid.
-C/ José Antonio Novais 10, Madrid, 28040, Spain.
+Plant and Animal EcoLogy LAb (PAELLA), Centro para la Conservación de la Biodiversidad y el Desarrollo Sostenible (CBDS), Universidad Politécnica de Madrid, C/ José Antonio Novais 10, Madrid, 28040, Spain.

 Article Abstract

 Key Results: For both oak species, simulated herbivory enhanced seedling survival during severe drought or delayed its adverse effects, probably due to reduced transpiration resulting from herbivory-induced leaf area reduction and compensatory root growth.
-Seedlings from the deciduous, and less drought-resistant species, benefitted from herbivory at lower levels of water stress, suggesting different response across species.
+Seedlings from the deciduous, and less drought-resistant species benefited from herbivory at lower levels of water stress, suggesting different response across species.
 We also found complex interactions between herbivory and drought on their impact on leaf attributes.
 In contrast to chlorophyll content which was not affected by herbivory, anthocyanins increased with herbivory - although water stress reduced differences in anthocyanins due to herbivory.

-Conclusions: Herbivory seems to facilitate Mediterranean oak seedlings to withstand summer drought, potentially alleviating a key bottleneck in the oak recruitment process.
+Conclusions: Herbivory seems to allow Mediterranean oak seedlings to withstand summer drought, potentially alleviating a key bottleneck in the oak recruitment process.
 Our study highlights the need to consider ontogenetic stages and species-specific traits in understanding complex relationships between herbivory and drought stressors for the persistence and restoration of multi-species oak savannas.

 Download full-text PDF